 For full or part of conventional foreign debt, if any, respective principle and interest components will be adjusted on quarterly/bi-annual basis, on account of revised TT & OD selling rate of US Dollar, as notified by the National Bank of Pakistan as at the last day of the preceding quarter, over the applicable reference exchange rate.
 The interest part of the foreign loan shall be allowed adjustment with respect to change in the applicable LIBOR.
-For full or part of local conventional loan, if any, the interest component shall be allowed adjustment with respect to change in applicable KIBOR.
+For full or part of conventional local loan, if any, the interest component shall be allowed adjustment with respect to change in the applicable allowed adjustment with respect to change in the applicable belowed adjustment with respect to change in applicable KIBOR.